InsertDisc/pattrmm/README.md

     This is also what the returning-soon.yml will pull from.
     The only must-have module is ruamel.yaml.
 This is included in requirements.txt.

-About use:
+Installation/Use:
-    PATTRMM will try it's best to get the matching tmdb id of all the shows in the library that you have it scanning.
+    Just drop pattrymm.py in a subfolder of your Plex Meta Manager config folder and run it.
+A settings file will be created in the new preferences folder.
+The script will stop so you can fill in the appropriate settings in preferences/settings.yml.
-    Fill in the appropriate settings in preferences/settings.yml.
-This file is created on the first run and the script will exit to give you a chance to make these changes.
-You can modify the appearance of the generated overlays file using the preferences/returning-soon-template.yml.
+    You can modify the appearance of the generated overlays file using the preferences/*-returning-soon-template.yml files.
 Run the script again after you make your changes to initiate a full cycle.

 What now:
-    Add the returning-soon.yml under the appropriate metadata section of the corresponding library you are having it scan.
+    Add the ?-returning-soon.yml under the appropriate metadata section of the corresponding library you are having it scan.
-    Add the overlays/returning-soon-overlay.yml under the appropriate overlay section of the same library.
+    Add the overlays/?-returning-soon-overlay.yml under the appropriate overlay section of the same library.

 When to run:
     I've tried my best to optimize how PATTRMM runs, meaning, you can run it on a daily basis.
 After the initial full cycle,